Police officer who shot Daunte Wright arrested | DW | 14.04.2021

 Minnesota authorities arrested former police officer Kim Potter on Wednesday, a day after Potter resigned over the fatal shooting of Daunte Wright.

 She has been charged with second-degree manslaughter, officials said.
-The 48-year-old veteran was taken into custody on Wednesday morning in Hennepin County jail, Minnesota state's Bureau of Criminal Apprehension said.
+The 48-year-old veteran was taken into custody on Wednesday morning in Hennepin County jail, according to Minnesota state's Bureau of Criminal Apprehension.

 The charge of manslaughter carries a maximum sentence of 10 years in prison and can be applied when an individual causes death by "culpable negligence."
-Former police officer Derek Chauvin is on trial in nearby Minneapolis for the murder of George Floyd last year.
+Wright, who is Black, died not far from where former police officer Derek Chauvin choked George Floyd to death last year.

-Potter and the police chief handed in their resignations on Tuesday after two nights of protests.
+Potter and her police chief handed in their resignations on Tuesday after two nights of protests.

 Potter's resignation letter, a single paragraph, read: "I have loved every minute of being a police officer and serving this community to the best of my ability, but I believe it is in the best interest of the community, the department, and my fellow officers if I resign immediately."